Monday, February 27, 2012

 To Prepare:

-Bring 4 cups of water to a rolling boil in a gallon size pot with a tight fitting lid.
+Bring 4 cups of water to a rolling boil in a gallon size pot with a tight-fitting lid.
 Combine contents of the jar with the boiling water.
 Stir.
 Reduce heat to very low.
 Cover and simmer very low 20-25 minutes until all the rice is cooked and the vegetables are tender.
 Serve hot.
 Yield 8 cups of cooked Vegetable Fried Rice.

 There you go!
 Have fun with this one!
-Get the Printable Version.

 Always My Very Best,